Rebalanced Historic Banned Cards Datamined for the Mirror, Mirror Event in Early July: Meddling Mage Reveals it All!

 - Thassa’s Oracle and Time Warp was recently banned from Historic, and is not listed here.
 We cannot confirm if it will be in the event.

 - Having said that, many cards were banned a while ago when Historic’s power level was lower.
 Now with Mystical Archive, Anthologies and the Remastered sets, some of these cards may not even need any changes before being unbanned!

 Change: The enters the battlefield ability triggers only if cast from the hand.

 This card was never meant to be highly playable because of its prohibitive mana cost.
 Since Throne of Eldraine, increased power level of cards have allowed Agent of Treachery to be cheated out and exploited in various ways.
-From Winota, Joiner of Forces to Lukka, Coppercoat Outcast combined with Yorion, Sky Nomad, the card sucked the fun out of many games by stealing other people’s permanents.
+From Winota to Lukka combined with Yorion, the card sucked the fun out of many games by stealing other people’s permanents.
 With this change, the card will likely not be in many deck’s radar.

 Field of the Dead